Impact Wrestling Turning Point (2021)

 The 2021 Turning Point was a professional wrestling event produced by Impact Wrestling.
 It took place on November 20, 2021 at Sam's Town Live in Sunrise Manor, Nevada, and aired on Impact Plus and YouTube.
 It was the 15th event under the Turning Point chronology, and the first Impact Plus Monthly Special of 2021 to air live since Against All Odds in June.

-Eleven matches were contested at the event, including two on the pre-show.
+Eleven matches were contested at the event, including two on the Countdown to Turning Point pre-show.
 In the main event, Moose defeated Eddie Edwards in a Full Metal Mayhem match to retain the Impact World Championship.
 In other prominent matches, Mickie James defeated Mercedes Martinez to retain the Impact Knockouts World Championship, The Good Brothers (Doc Gallows and Karl Anderson) defeated Bullet Club (Chris Bey and Hikuleo) to retain the Impact World Tag Team Championship, and Trey Miguel defeated Laredo Kid and Steve Maclin in a three-way match to retain the Impact X Division Championship.
 The event also marked the Impact debut of Jonah (formerly known as Bronson Reed in NXT).

 Turning Point garnered mixed reviews from critics, praising the Austin-Sabin opening bout, the Knockouts World title match, and the Impact World title main event, but were critical of Impact Plus' technical issues occurring during the main event.